fsantanna-uerj/serrapilheira/Submissao/final.md

 These results were presented in June at LCTES'18 (Languages, Compilers, and Tools for Embedded Systems) and were expanded in a journal paper to be published soon on JSA (Journal of Systems Architecture).
-The papers are attached as the files "lctes-full-18.pdf" and "jsa-19.pdf".
+The papers are annexed as the files "lctes-full-18.pdf" and "jsa-19.pdf".

-These are important but strictly theoretical results, since it applies to a mathematical model of Céu, but not to the actual implementation of the language.
+These are important but strictly theoretical results, since they apply to a mathematical model of Céu, but not to its current implementation.
-We are currently working on a verifiable interpreter of Céu in Haskell along with LiquidHaskell.
+We are currently working on a verifiable interpreter of Céu in Haskell and LiquidHaskell.
 LiquidHaskell uses an SMT (Satisfiability Modulo Theories) solver to automatically prove statements about programs.
 We already managed to prove that a simplified version of our interpreter